tejaskash/blog/content/post/2020/04/first-blog-with-hugo.md

 Your site should be available in the `mysite/public` folder.
 To preview the website, you can open up the `index.html` file in a browser.

+#### Closing Thoughts

+Hugo is simple to use, easy and no-fuss, and does not require extensive knowledge of any programming language.
+Other static site generators like Gatsby.js and Ghost are also good options when creating a blog.

-And thats it !!!!.
-In the next post, I'll cover hosting and adding a CMS.
+And that's it !!!!.
+In the next post, I'll cover hosting and adding a CMS (Content Management System).

  If you have any questions or suggestions on how i can improve, please do [contact me](/contact).